JustHarsh/sudoku-python/README.md

 Step 5: After all the board is full, stop the game.

-# the "predefined rules" -
+# The "predefined rules" -

 ```py
 def square_rule_violated(row, col, value):